Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture

 holds for all $x,y \in X$. \item \emph{locally Lipschitz} if for every $x_0 \in X$ there exists neighborhood $U_0 \subset X$ of $x_0 \in X$ and a constant $L \geq 0$ such that \eqref{eq:globally_lipschitz} holds for all $x,y \in U_0$. \item \emph{Lipschitz on bounded sets} if for every bounded subset $B \subset X$ there exists a constant $L \geq 0$ such that \eqref{eq:globally_lipschitz} holds for all $x,y \in B$. \end{itemize}

-\begin{remark} Note that an arbitrary map $G:X \to Z$ between metric spaces which is Lipschitz on bounded sets is also locally Lipschitz.
-The converse is in general false.
+\begin{remark} While an arbitrary map $G:X \to Z$ between metric spaces which is Lipschitz on bounded sets is also locally Lipschitz, the converse is in general false.
 However, if $X$ has the Heine-Borel property (i.e.~if ``closed and bounded $=$ compact'') then both notions are equivalent. \end{remark}

 Moreover, the map $F:X \times P \to Z$ is said to be \begin{itemize} \item \emph{Lipschitz in $x$} if for every $u \in P$ there exists a constant $L \geq 0$ such that

 holds for all $x,y \in X$. \item \emph{Lipschitz in $x$ uniformly in $u$} if there exists a constant $L \geq 0$ such that \eqref{eq:lipschitz_in_x} holds for all $x,y \in X$ and all $u \in P$. \item \emph{Lipschitz in $x$ uniformly on bounded sets of $P$} if for every bounded set $B \subset P$ there exists a constant $L \geq 0$ such that \eqref{eq:lipschitz_in_x} holds for all $x,y \in X$ and all $u \in B$. \item \emph{Lipschitz in $x$ locally uniformly in $u$} if for every $u_0 \in P$ there exists a neighborhood $U_0$ of $u_0 \in P$ and a constant $L \geq 0$ such that \eqref{eq:lipschitz_in_x} holds for all $x,y \in X$ and all $u \in U_0$. \end{itemize}